j1bulbul/GPT4Storytellers/README.md

   - If novel is selected: typical five-act structure as shown in GIF above.

 ## Implemented Enhancements
-- **Toggle Story/Outline**: Allows you to note if the text provided is from an outline or from your story, this information is fed to chatbot in order to provide more relevant feedback.
+- **Toggle Story/Outline**: Toggle between if the text you provided is from an outline or from your actual story, this option allows GPT to provide more relevant feedback.
-- **Adaptive Chat Modes**: Toggle between distinct chat modes to steer GPT-4's responses.
+- **Adaptive Chat Modes**: Toggle between distinct chat modes to steer chatbots responses.
 Each mode targets specific areas of your story/outline, includes: general feedback,  plothole detection, character development, and brainstorming modes.

 ## License